isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated  to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+This form will be communicated  to parents at the start of the year and is also downloadable <a href="/files/For%20Parents/MOE_Sexuality_Education_in_Schools_Parent_Opt_Out_Form_2024.pdf" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 01/02/2024.

 [](/files/For%20Parents/MOE_Sexuality_Education_in_Schools_Parent_Opt_Out_Form_2024.pdf)